zzzprojects/learn-orm/tutorials/vb-net/strings.md

 A string is an object of type `System.String` whose value is text.
 Internally, the text is stored as a sequential read-only collection of `Char` objects.

- - In C#, the `string` keyword is an alias for `System.String`, so, `String` and `string` are equivalent, and you can use whichever naming convention you prefer.
  - A string can contain any number of embedded null characters ('\0'), because there is no null-terminating character at the end of a string.
- - The `Length` of a string represents the number of Char objects it contains, not the number of Unicode characters.
+ - The `Length` of a string represents the number of `Char` objects it contains, not the number of Unicode characters.

 ## String Declaration and Initialization